lsst-ts/kafkaprototype/README.rst

 Both command-line executables take these arguments:
 * The SAL component name (e.g. Test or MTM1M3)
-* The topic attribute name (e.g. evt_summaryState)
+* The topic attribute name (e.g. evt_summaryState).
+  The reader can read multiple topics, but the writer only writes one.
-* The -n/--number option to specify the number of reads/writes
+* The -n/--number option to specify the number of reads/writes.
 * The -h/--help option to print help.

 The writer also supports: